Molacounsel/yolo/README.md

  ## App Access
-The app is deployed on GKE and can be accessed on the browser via:
+The app is hosted on GKE and can be accessed on the browser via:

 ```bash
 http://34.9.173.25